hoverbike1/TOTK-Mods-collection/README.md

 This way, going over the framerate lock defined by the FPS mod will not 'speed up' your game.
 You can toggle the "Limit Speed Percent" with the "Ctrl + U" shortkey on yuzu.
 When you get a cinematic, enable back the "Limit Speed Percent" to avoid faster cutscenes.
-**BEWARE !** When you use Dynamic FPS mod under 15 FPS, the physics will break !
-(Maybe fixed since v1.4, must check).
+**BEWARE !** When you use Dynamic FPS mod under 15 FPS, the physics will break!.
 **BEWARE !** Incompatible with FPS++.
 </br>

 - **FPS++** : An edited version of the Dynamic FPS mod by "somerandompeople", fix cinematics above 30fps, do not use 30 or 60 FPS mods.
-Do not increase Performances.
+This mod is to fix the game slowing down or speeding up, its not something that increases your game performance.
 **BEWARE !** Incompatible with Dynamic FPS.
 </br>

 - Fix - **Cutscene Fix**: Sets the framerate lock to 30 FPS automatically during FMV cutscenes.
 You must have the Yuzu framerate lock enabled for this to work, and it needs to be paired with the 60FPS mod.
+**BEWARE !** OBSOLETE if you are using Dynamic FPS or FPS++.
 </br>

-- Fix - **Over 30FPS Blackscreen Fix**: Fix blackscreen menu bug when playing above 30fps.
+- Fix - **Over 30FPS Blackscreen Fix**: Fixes blackscreen menu bug when playing above 30fps.
 :exclamation:Overwrites "Common.Product.110.Nin_NX_NVN.blarc", don't install two mods overwriting the same file.
-This mod is already embed in the Xbox UI and Playstation UI mods, and should be disabled if using either of those because they overwrite the same file.
+This mod is already included in the Xbox UI and Playstation UI mods, and should be disabled if using either of those because they overwrite the same file.
 </br>

 - Graphics - **Disable Internal FSR Downscaling** : This mod disables the game's FSR, Yuzu has its own FSR in the "Window Adapting Filter" in Graphics settings.
-FSR is an optimisation method that reduces the game's internal resolution, and then upscales it using an algorithm (similar to DLSS but without advanced AI).
+FSR is an optimisation method that reduces the game's internal resolution, and then upscales it using an algorithm (similar to DLSS but without advanced AI or temporal information).
 FSR increases GPU performance, at the cost of some details and potential graphical artifacts on small geometry like leaves or grass.
-It's recommended to use this mod with "Graphics - Disable Internal FSR Sharpening Shader" if you are on yuzu.
+It's recommended to use this mod with "Graphics - Disable Internal FSR Sharpening Shader" if you are on Yuzu.
 </br>

 - Graphics - **Disable Internal FSR Sharpening Shader** : This mod disables the sharpening effect of post processed FSR Downscaling internally.
-GPU Performance cost is extremely low so use it will not improve it, but could do an ugly render if you use it without the FSR Downscaling.
+GPU Performance cost is already extremely low so disabling it will not improve it.
 Don't use this mod without "Graphics - Disable Internal FSR Downscaling".
-It's recommended to use this mod with "Graphics - Disable Internal FSR Sharpening Shader" if you are on yuzu.
+It's recommended to use this mod with "Graphics - Disable Internal FSR Sharpening Shader" if you are on Yuzu.
 **BEWARE !** It seems that this mod could be responsible for crashes on Ryujinx.
 </br>

-- Graphics - **Disable Internal FXAA** : Disable internal FXAA.
+- Graphics - **Disable Internal FXAA v2** : Disables TotK's internal FXAA.
 FXAA smoothes edges to avoid aliasing (jagged edges) and costs very little GPU performance.
 Yuzu has its own FXAA in the "Anti-Aliasing Method" in Graphics settings, however, it has color banding issues currently, so we recommend SMAA, which currently is a better implementation of anti-aliasing, but uses a bit more GPU performance.
-:exclamation:Causing boot failures with yuzu EA3606 & EA3607
-:exclamation:Overwrites "Bootup.Nin_NX_NVN.pack.zs", don't install two mods overwriting the same file.
+:exclamation:Overwrites "Bootup.Nin_NX_NVN.pack.zs", don't install two mods overwriting the same file!
 </br>

-- Graphics - **Disable Dynamic resolution** when low FPS : Prevents the resolution being downscaled when your framerate is low (under 30fps).
+- Graphics - **Disable Dynamic resolution when low FPS** : Prevents the resolution being reduced when your framerate is under 30fps.
-:exclamation:Causing boot failures with yuzu EA3606 & EA3607
 </br>

-- Graphics - **LOD Improvement** : Increase the Level of Detail.
+- Graphics - **LOD Improvement** : Increases the Level of Detail on certain models.
 LOD (Level Of Detail) shows higher quality models when you are close to them, and lower quality models when they are further away.
-Will cost more GPU performances and maybe more CPU performances.
+Potentially has a minor performance impact.
-Unknown compatibility with "Disable LOD Quality Reduction" mod.
+Compatible with "Disable LOD Quality Reduction" mod.
 https://imgsli.com/MTgyMzE5
 </br>

-- Graphics - **Disable LOD Quality Reduction** when low FPS : Prevents the LOD decreasing when your framerate is low (under 30fps).
+- Graphics - **Disable LOD Quality Reduction** when low FPS : Prevents the LOD decreasing when your framerate is under 30fps.
 LOD (Level Of Detail) shows higher quality models when you are close to them, and lower quality models when they are further away.
 By default, when your framerate is low, the game lowers the LOD to increase GPU performance, causing textures and models to visibly get worse.
-Unknown compatibility with "LOD Improvement" mod.
+Compatible with "LOD Improvement" mod.
 </br>

 - Graphics - **Island Fix** Fix the Outline edges around islands bugged over 2x resolution scalling.